mirumee/ariadne/docs/modularization.rst

     reseller = ResolverMap("Reseller")
     reseller.field("email", resolver=resolve_email)

-Note that you are using other decorators together with Ariadne's ``@decorator.field`` syntax, order of decorators will matter.
+Note that if you are mixing other decorators with Ariadne's ``@type.field`` syntax, order of decorators will matter.